-Learn the basics about concussion: What is a concussion?
-What are the signs and symptoms?
-What should you do if you suspect a concussion?
-How is it treated?
+Learn the basics about concussion: What it is, the the signs and symptoms, what should you do if you suspect a concussion, and how to treat it.

 There have been efforts throughout Canada to mandate concussion education and management protocols, particularly in sport organizations and schools.
 Some jurisdictions are taking the approach of legislation, while others are moving to implementing policies governing concussion.
 Concussion legislation Ontario Ontario became the first province in Canada to enact legislation around concussion when Rowan’s Law (Concussion […]